-Amortized cost

-Amortized cost
+Cash Amortized cost Accounts receivable Amortized cost

-Fair value through profit a
+Investment and loan receivable Fair value through profit and loss

-Fair value through other of
+Derivative assets Fair value through other comprehensive income ("OCI")

 Amortized cost

 Subsequent to initial recognition, financial assets at amortized cost are measured using the effective interest method, less any impairment.
 Interest income is recognized by applying the effective interest rate except for accounts receivable, where the interest revenue would be immaterial.
 Interest income, foreign exchange gains and losses, and impairment and any gain or loss on derecognition are recognized in profit and loss.